cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-CO3D MISSION SIMULATOR-EN.md

 # Technical characteristics

 The solution key points are as follows:
-* Provide the client with efficient tools for analyzing programming alternatives over long horizons
+* Provide the customer with efficient programming alternative analysis tools on large horizons
-* Provide an ability to understand mission issues
+* Bring a capacity to understand the mission issues
-* Experience in Earth observation mission programming
+* Earth -observation Mission programming experience
-* Development of mission simulators optimized in terms of calculation time.
+* Development of optimized mission simulators in terms of calculation time.
 * Responsiveness to customer needs.

 ![Archi Picture](Project-CNES-CO3D MISSION SIMULATOR-EN pict 2.jpg)